"And the Word was made flesh, and dwelt among us...full of grace and truth."

 I was a hopeless fool...

-I did all that I do to undo me
+I did all that I could do to undo me

 But You loved me enough to pursue me..."

 I could not save myself.
 I could not even see how sick I was, physically, mentally, emotionally, and spiritually.
-I knew I was broken, but I thought I was hopeless.
+I knew I was broken, and I thought I was hopeless.
 I had given up and knew I was going to Hell, but there was nothing I could do to change or to get better.
-I ran away and Grace found me...
+I ran away and Grace followed me...

 In our Bible Dictionary we are told that "grace cannot suffice without total effort on the part of the recipient...This grace is an enabling power that allows men and women to lay hold on eternal life and exaltation AFTER they have expended their own best efforts."
-I'm sorry, but that is just so wrong.
 Really..."own best efforts?"
 "Total effort?"
 Can any one of us say that we have given 100% to living the gospel and obeying God's commandments?
 Of course not.
 And how can we even define our "own best efforts?"
 And all this confusion comes from one simple verse in 2 Nephi 25:23...a verse that really doesn't mean what we think it says.

 Comments